Sick Time Pay

 - in-patient basis in an accredited hospital facility licensed to provide psychiatric or substance abuse care or,

-- out-patient basis, while the staff member is unable to work, based on the recommendation of a physician with specialized training in psychiatry or a psychologist who possesses a doctoral level degree.
+- out-patient basis, while the staff member is unable to work, based on the recommendation of an appropriate physician or a licensed mental health provider.

 - Disabling conditions resulting from pregnancy, miscarriage, abortion, or childbirth.